Polycystic Ovary Syndrome

 What to Tell the Family

-PCOS can often be effectively treated through weight loss, dietary changes, and medical therapies.
+PCOS can often be effectively treated through dietary changes, weight loss, and medical therapies.
 Diets that are low in fat and high in fiber are likely to achieve the best results, particularly when coupled with exercise.
-Families of affected patients would do well to adopt a similar diet and increased exercise to facilitate the patient’s adherence and for their own health benefits.
+Families of affected patients would do well to adopt a similar diet and increased exercise to facilitate the patient’s adherence, as well as for their own health benefits.

 - Legro RS, Arslanian SA, Ehrmann DA, et al. Diagnosis and treatment of polycystic ovary syndrome: an Endocrine Society clinical practice guideline.
 J Clin Endocrinol Metab.
 2013;98(12):4565-92.
 [PMID:24151290]